echeran/smile-of-murugan/webbook/chapter04.md

 Chola country is dealt with, and there is a charming description of the beauties of the river Kāviri.
 There is also a delightful description of the *virali*, the danseuse, whose charms are treated in minute
-detail: she has, e.g., *varuntunāy nāvin peruntaku cīrați* “small feet of great beauty similar to the tongue of a panting hound", she has "young fair breasts set so close that a nib could not part them” (*īrkku* iṭai pōkā ēr *iļa vana mulai)* and "her navel is like a water ripple”,
+detail: she has, e.g., *varuntunāy nāvin peruntaku cīraṭi* “small feet of great beauty similar to the tongue of a panting hound", she has "young fair breasts set so close that a nib could not part them” (*īrkku* iṭai pōkā ēr *iļa vana mulai)* and "her navel is like a water ripple”,